 In a world where weight loss products and programs of questionable efficacy, exercise equipment readymade to serve as glorified laundry racks, and unused gym membership account for tens of billions of dollars in consumer spending, an iDXA Lunar scan not subsidized by insurance is a remarkable value.

 A scan costs between $49 and $250, depending on frequency, purpose, and other factors.
 It’s a bargain compared to the $800 annual cost of a gym membership.
 (It’s an even bigger bargain when you consider that gym owners only expect consistent use from approximately 18 percent of their members.)

 The Lunar iDXA is also affordable from the practice’s perspective.
-There are insurance carrier hassles to worry about since patients pay directly for body composition scans.
+There are no insurance carrier hassles to worry about since patients pay directly for body composition scans.
 And with a population in need of more tools to improve their health, a practice is free to determine the ideal scan cadence per day and week.
 Revenue generated by the Lunar iDXA can readily cover its expense.

 Learn More Today

 Complete Medical Services leverages its decades of experience to provide an unparalleled client experience.
 Our appreciation for the Lunar iDXA is matched only by our dedication to providing the support necessary to ensure as many people today have access to it as possible.
 If you’re interested in learning more, please contact us today online or via phone at (586) 532-1142